dfrance2010/dfrance2010.github.io/README.md

 <br>

 Following that, I have a video showcasing the changes in the dashboard, along with a quick review of the code.
-Closing out each section will be a short reflection on what I learned and what challenges I faced in completing the enhancement.
+Closing out each section will be a short reflection on what I learned and what challenges I faced in completing the enhancement.<br>

+The following videos detail the Grazioso Salvare Dashboard when I first completed it for the previous class (3:00) and after all enhancements were completed (5:13):
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tJ9KHwAtOHk?si=3vXsGjLaXtsSy_eR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9XKuFd2OafA?si=vprBBI4Gux4Op9Hx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Files